 The following list of instrument characteristics and features apply to the basic 492/492P Spectrum Analyzer after a 30 minute warmup, except as noted.
-Changes to the basic specifications due to the addition of options, follow this listing.
+Changes to the basic specifications due to the addition of options follow the basic listings.

-The Performance Requirement column describes quantitative limits of the characteristic, the Supplemental column explains performance requirements or provides performance information.
+The Performance Requirement column describes the limits of the characteristic, and the Supplemental column describes features and typical values or information that may be useful to the user.
 Procedures to verify performance requirements are provided in the Calibration section of the Service Instructions.
-These Performance Check procedures require sophisticated equipment as well as technical expertise to perform.
+The Performance Check procedures require sophisticated equipment as well as technical expertise to perform.

 The Operators manual contains a procedure that checks all functions of the 492/492P.
-This check is recommended for incoming inspection to verify that the instrument is operating properly.
+This check is recommended for incoming inspections to verify that the instrument is performing properly.